2022 REUNION PLANNED FOR MARLBOROUGH

 Four months after arrival at the base camp, A Company , 2nd, 12th becomes a player in Operation Junction City, the largest operational thrust of the entire war.
 This operation utilized 22 battalions, as the attacking force.
 This gigantic force was supported by 17 artillery battalions and over 4000 Air Force sorties.
 An aerial Armada consisting of 249 helicopters were flown in this assault.
 This number remains today as the largest U.S. Army aerial assault ever undertaken, never again duplicated during this conflict or any future American assault in any war.

 During this Operation A Company was involved in the relief of Fire Support Base Gold which came under attack on March 21st, 1967.
 The camp was manned by 2 Infantry Companies of the 3/22 and an Artillery Battalion of the 2/77th, totaling 450 men.
 They were attacked by the elite 272nd Main Force Regiment of the 9th VC Division, reinforced by 2 additional battalions that raised the number of hostile forces to 2500 troops.
-A/2/12 was camped to the west of the battlefield and raced to join in the defense of the threatened units.
+The 2/12 was camped to the northwest of the battlefield and raced to join in the defense of the threatened units.
 Along the way an ambush was discovered overhead by one of the attack helicopters and an ambush was averted when an aerial bombardment of the trap was initiated.
 Upon arrival at the clearing, A Company cleared through the friendly's line and began a sweep to the north, relieving the pressure that the support base had successfully withstood for almost 3 hours with the help of the Air Force, flying 31 sorties around their perimeter.
 Within minutes of this sweep the 2/22 with their APC's and the 2/34th Armor arrived and the rout was on.
 That day the enemy dead totaled 647 troops killed.
-This would prove to be the largest one battle casualty of the Vietnam War for the enemy.
+This would prove to be the largest one day battle casualty of the Vietnam War for the enemy.
 All participating units including A/2/12 received the Presidential Unit Citation for their heroic defense of the support base.

 The unit along with the entire 3rd Brigade of the 4th infantry Division was incorporated into the 25th Infantry Division in August , 1967, where it remained for the duration of it's participation in the Vietnam Conflict.
 It earned 10 campaign ribbons during it's deployment in country.
 The unit returned to Fort Lewis Washington in April, 1971.
 At that time it was in-activated and remained so until 1985 when it was reactivated and once more assigned to the 4th Division.
 In the early 90's it was retired for the last time.